kaiorosa1/100-days-of-code/log.md

 ### Day 1: January 27, 2019

 **Today's Progress**: Worked on HTML and CSS on FreeCodeCamp.
 Finished the HTML Section and did some subsection on the Intro to CSS module.
+I learned about string function on MySQL and review DOM manipulation.

 **Thoughts**: This is a refresher for me at least for now.
 I decided that I''ll be following FreeCodeCamp's route.
 Technically it's been weeks that I started coding every day but I start counting for today.
 I'm studying JavaScript on Udemy and a bit of MySQL.
 I'm very excited with this challenge and I hope to see great progress in my web dev/coding in general skills.

+**Link(s) to work**: None

+### Day 2: January 28, 2019

+**Today's Progress**: I progressed with freeCodeCamp.
+I finished the section about the CSS basics.
+I reviewed about margin, padding, hexadecimal and rgb system and CSS variables and importance of fallbacks when it comes to CSS styling.

+**Thoughts**: It was a bit overwhelming to finish all the module even though it was almost like a review session.
+I'll try to put my study session as early as possible.
+Since I'm on vacation I'll be continuing coding but it was not going to be as structure as I intend with this callenge.
+I want to be working on projects I'm starting that today.
+It's only simple to-do list in JS.
+My intention with this challenge is advance as far as I can,resonably, in freeCodeCamp.

 **Link(s) to work**: None